 The adjuster needs to understand the claimant’s story in order to prepare a defense or offer a settlement.
 To that end, he or she will read any and all reports made, either in police or medical reports or in the form of witness depositions.

-Databases exist that compile available information on you, the plaintiff, and your history of insurance or PI claims.
+Databases exist that compile available information on you, the plaintiff, and your history of insurance or personal injury claims.
 This should also include time spent researching you online to find out what may be usable against you in the proceedings.

 Obtain Claim Documentation